 It will be hard for me to find a weirder book to read before the end of the year, is what I’m telling you.

 Also this book is EXTREMELY long.
-There’s all this talk about how bloated children and YA books have become in recent years, but this book, which is decades old, clocks in at a cool 448 pages.
+There’s all this talk about how bloated children and YA books have become in recent years, but Amy’s Eyes, which is decades old, clocks in at a cool 448 pages.
 This is a lot of pages to read about rubber ducks with mutiny on their mind coming to life.
 And men made from long underwear and ALSO brought to life who are extremely religious and also extremely paranoid.

 Also an unused paperback copy of this book on Amazon is listed at a mind-blowing $136.
 I just needed to share that.

 If you liked this review of amy’s eyes, you might also like these books:

 - What Audiobook Genres Do You Like to Listen To?